Protesters demanding justice for Daniel Prude remain outside Rochester City Hall for a third night.

 It's been three weeks now since News10NBC first informed you about the intersection of Lynaugh Road, and Route 96 in the Town of Victor.
 It's been closed to traffic after a roundabout was built there.

-A man was shot and killed on Wabash Street, off of North Goodman Street Tuesday afternoon.
+A Rochester man was shot and injured on Thurston Road Thursday afternoon.

 Construction on the Whole Foods Plaza is underway according to the contracting company building it.

 Zweigle's is celebrating its 140th anniversary by cooking up and serving more than 2,000 red and white hots to healthcare workers.

 The Village of Fairport is celebrating the completion of the first phase of the Bicentennial Canal Gateway Project.

 Fall is just five days away and cooler fall-like temperatures will be here by this weekend.